sap-tutorials/Tutorials/tutorials/cp-aibus-dar-swagger-ior-predict/cp-aibus-dar-swagger-ior-predict.md

 [ACCORDION-BEGIN [Step 4: ](Delete your model)]

-Once undeployed, you can delete your model.
+Once `undeployed`, you can delete your model.

 1. Expand the endpoint `DELETE /models/{modelName}` by clicking on it.
 Then click **Try it out**.